Google allows many third-party headphones to use Google Assistant.

 The Sony WF-SP700N are wireless, noise-cancelling, splash-proof in-ear headphones.
 That means you can wear them in a loud city environment and still get crisp sound or safely use them for an extra sweaty workout.
 Google Assistant is quickly activated by a little button on the headset.

 Sony's earphone game is getting stronger by the year, with these wireless neckband earphones being testimony to that improvement.
 The WI-1000X are, without a doubt, among the best in-ears with adaptive noise-cancelling.
 And, with the addition of Google Assistant built right into them, they've even more desirable.
 Are only gripe is it has micro-USB rather than USB-C recharging.

 Google Pixel Buds

 When we reviewed the $159 Pixel Buds, we weren't really impressed with the design of the earbuds themselves and the cradle.
-However, we really liked the Google Assistant implementation.
-It's easy to use and really fast.
-Just tap and talk.
-It's the feature we used the most, whether for transit times, to read the news, to check the weather, and more.
+However, we really liked the Google Assistant implementation and integration.
+If you're a Google ecosystem diehard, you might wanna start here.

 Now, if you’re looking for headphones with a Google Assistant activation button for the cheapest possible price, then look no further than the headphones that Google released alongside the Pixel 3.
 They’re not flashy and need to be plugged into your phone, but cost just $30.